Silver-Zh/C_tut/README.md

 # C_tut
-Tutorial codes for C. Divided by different sources.
+Tutorial codes for C. Divided by different textbooks or tutorials.

 Notes are also included.
 Notes are written in Chinese since I use Chinese versions of those books.